 Step backward with your right leg and lower your body into a lunge

 Pause, then return to the starting position.
-Repeat on the other side.

 Hold a pair of dumbbells at arm’s length next to your sides.

 Push your hips backward and lower your body by dropping your hips and bending your left knee.

 Pause, then quickly push yourself back to the starting position.
-Repeat on the other side.

 Here are some tips that will help you to do this exercise in the best way and also maximize the benefits you get from including it in your workout sessions:-